Mixed twistor D-modules: Canonical prolongations of smooth good-KMS -modules

-It can be reduced to the case that $\nbigq\nbigm$ is unramified.
-We have only to show that their formal completions along $\nbigk\times P$ are isomorphisms for each $P\in D_i$.
+Indeed, it can be reduced to the case that $\nbigq\nbigm$ is unramified.
+We have only to prove that their formal completions along $\nbigk\times P$ are isomorphisms for each $P\in D_i$.
 Then, the claim can be checked by a direct computation.

 We obtain the following:

 Thus, we are done.